Table of Contents

 - Average Assistantship Stipend: Students in good academic standing get full financial support

 The research areas include biological engineering, nanomechanics, electron microscopy, reaction engineering, polymer science, and more!
-It goes to show that the university thrives on innovation and the cultivation of new ideas.
+It shows that the university thrives on innovation and the cultivation of new ideas.

 The chemical engineering department at the University of Texas conducts research in several fields ranging from biotechnology and advanced materials to polymers and nanotechnology.
 The students in the McKetta Department of Chemical Engineering work closely with professors to develop innovative solutions that impact society.
-The students earn a coursework-equivalent of a master’s degree on their way to a doctorate.
+The students earn a coursework equivalent to a master’s degree on their way to a doctorate.